Aitbytes/Securite-Cloud/content/Practice/Provisioning.md

 ---
-title: 1-Provisioning the VMs
+title: 2-Provisioning the VMs
 ---
-Let's dive into understanding this [Terraform](https://github.com/Aitbytes/Kubernetes-At-Home/tree/gcp) code and explore how it's used to configure a cloud infrastructure on Google Cloud Platform, collaborate with Ansible for setup management, and interface with Cloudflare for DNS records—all while maintaining a secure environment.
+Let's dive into understanding this [Terraform code](https://github.com/Aitbytes/Kubernetes-At-Home/tree/gcp) and explore how it's used to configure a cloud infrastructure on Google Cloud Platform, collaborate with Ansible for setup management, and interface with Cloudflare for DNS records—all while maintaining a secure environment.
 We'll break down each part so that we can see how it all fits together like pieces of a puzzle.

+>[!warning]
+>This is not a Terraform/OpenTofu guide.
+We assure you are already familiar with this technology.
+Otherwise, we suggest going through the tutorials on the [official website](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started).

 ### Setting the Stage with Terraform